mhbeals/scissorsandpaste/Individual MD Entries/1790-12-13_Glasgow Advertiser_85.md

 *THE INDIANS*.
 IT is our wish, in imitation of other newswritters, to give now
-                    and then an account of such new publications as deserve the attention of the public; but in a paper, pubished only twice a week, where so much naturally occurs under the article of temporary news, it is but seldom we can find room for this purpose:–when, however, any ting remarkable appears in the literary world, we never fail to notice it,
+                    and then an account of such new publications as deserve the attention of the public; but in a paper, published only twice a week, where so much naturally occurs under the article of temporary news, it is but seldom we can find room for this purpose:–when, however, any ting remarkable appears in the literary world, we never fail to notice it,